gavingqf/gserver/README.md

 In a word, you can find anything here for server programming(especially for game server).

 All the above functions, the related interfaces or notes you can find in main.lua.
 This framework can be use in server, especially for game server.
 Any problems please send to gavingqf@126.com
+qq: 371516453

 If you want to see any examples, you can have a look at main.lua.
 If you wanto to known the mechanism of the low c++ engine which wraps the net, mysql, timer module, you can look at